unza-speech-lab/zambezi-voice/README.md

     - Automatic Speech Recognition (ASR)
     - Machine Translation (MT)
     - Speech-To-Text Translation (STT)
     - Multilingual Speech & Language Processing Tasks

-   which presently are currently practivcally unavailable, or useless due to extreme data-scarce setting.

   - serve as benchmark for academic and industry tools.
 We will create training/development/test splits for all task in consideration.

 ### Languages

 <div align="justify">
   <p>For our long term goal, we want to create/gather resources for all seventy-two (72) languages spoken in Zambia.
-In the immediate terms, we are focussing on the seven (7) main languages spoken in Zambia: Bemba, Nyanja, Tonga, Lozi, Kaonde, Lunda and Luvale.</p>
+In the medium term, we are focussing on the seven (7) main languages spoken in Zambia: Bemba, Nyanja, Tonga, Lozi, Kaonde, Lunda and Luvale.</p>
 </div>

 ### Report